posener/posener.github.io/_posts/2017-8-1-go-function-error-reporting.md

 ---
 layout: post
-title: Function Failure Reporting: Error or OK
+title: Function Failure Reporting - Error or OK
 ---

-This was first published through [gists](https://gist.github.com/posener/a303becac35835ad7bf5e15fe061893e).

 Go's ["multiple return values"](https://golang.org/doc/effective_go.html#multiple-returns) feature, can be used for several purposes.
 Among them for failure reporting to the function caller.